MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/managing-power-and-thermals.md

 keywords: Unity, power, performance, thermal, mitigation, mixed reality headset, windows mixed reality headset, virtual reality headset, overheating, heat, hot
 ---

-# Preventing the HoloLens 2 from overheating
+# Managing power and thermals

 When the HoloLens 2 is running in warm environments or with heavy performance requirements (CPU/GPU usage, peripheral usage, etc.), it may take actions to keep itself from overheating.